 Natural insulation

 Horses lose very little body heat through the air as their coat hairs stand on end, trapping heat and creating a layer of insulating body heat.
-You may have noticed horses with unmelted frost or snow on their backs, the reason this doesn’t melt is because the horse’s winter coat works by insulating them and not letting the heat escape.
+You might have noticed horses with unmelted frost or snow on their backs.
+The reason this doesn’t melt is because the horse’s winter coat works by insulating them and not letting the heat escape.

 Forage

-Eating forage consistently throughout the day helps to keep the horse warm, acting as an in-built heating system by creating heat as the fibre is broken down in the digestive system.
+Eating forage consistently throughout the day helps to keep the horse warm, acting as an in-built heating system by creating heat as the fibre is broken down in their digestive system.

 Increasing metabolic rate